sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"): A

-A sensible working setup for your personal laptop:
+A sensible working setup for your personal laptop

 ::